Seasonal maintenance is vital to ensure your tenants’ safety and to protect your property from damage; summer maintenance is no exception.

 Typical Summer Maintenance Tasks You Need to Perform:

-Under usual circumstances, this comprehensive list will ensure that your property is in tip-top shape.
+This comprehensive list will ensure that your property is in tip-top shape.
 These tasks also address your tenants’ expectations for summer enjoyment, as you address outdoor activities, shared spaces, and amenities.

 - Pool Safety – Get the pool cleaned and in prime condition for summertime splashes.
 If you do not have a lifeguard on duty, check to make sure your posted safety signs are visible and aren’t faded by winter weather or the sun.
 Check that locks and gates are in good condition to further protect young residents in your community.